Fellows of the American College of Medical Toxicology (FACMT)

 Dr. Alfaifi’s dedication extends beyond clinical practice.
 He is a pioneer in emergency medicine education, having established the first Saudi Board of Emergency Medicine in the southern region and the leader of the medical toxicology fellowship foundation group in Saudi Arabia and co-founder of the arab board of Medical Toxicology program.
 He is actively involved in research, with a diploma in clinical research from Harvard and numerous publications on snakebite envenomation, toxicology, and emergency medicine.
 His expertise is further recognized through his role as a peer reviewer in the toxicology communication journal and his authorship of the chapter on snakebite in the MENA region for a relevant medical textbook.

-Nicklaus Bradenhoff, MD, FACMT
+Nicklaus Bradehoff, MD, FACMT

 Dr. Nicklaus Brandehoff is board-certified in emergency medicine, medical toxicology, and addiction medicine with a passion for herpetology and a specialization in the research and treatment of envenomations.
 He received his Doctorate of Medicine from the University of California San Francisco, completed residency in Emergency Medicine at UCSF-Fresno, and subsequently went on to complete a Medical Toxicology Fellowship at the Rocky Mountain Poison and Drug Center.